Insights in your inbox

 Sub-par deliverables

 Nothing is more important than deliverables in a consulting project — they’re what you’re paying for, after all.
 Yet large consultancies often fail to deliver here due to the lack of a solid process to understand an organization and deliver concrete solutions on how to improve it.
-The firm usually stands on their historical name and reputation rather than mastering deliverables that will move the needle for their clients.
+The firm usually stands on its historical name and reputation rather than mastering deliverables that will move the needle for its clients.

-This might sound like a bold claim, but when you think about it, most of the greatest innovations in management haven’t come from big brand names — an Industry Week estimates that 70% of consultant writers (from another publication) came from smaller or boutique consultancies.
+This might sound like a bold claim, but when you think about it, most of the greatest innovations in management haven’t come from big brand names — Industry Week estimates that 70% of consultant writers (from another publication) came from smaller or boutique consultancies.
 As a result, the larger firms fail to give truly innovative solutions.
 Below is one reason why this may be the case.

 Work assigned to college grads